ngaller/ng-blocks/README.md

 Install a block by copying its folder under your application's source code.
 Then, require the block in your module declaration, for example:

     angular.module('app', ['blocks.sdata']);

+You can also include the whole blocks repository as a submodule in your project:

+    git submodule add https://github.com/ngaller/ng-blocks.git blocks

+See http://git-scm.com/book/en/v2/Git-Tools-Submodules for more information.

 ## Available blocks